PostHog/old-charts/README.md

 # PostHog Charts

-This repository contains Helm charts for PostHog:
+This repository contains Helm charts for PostHog backed by Postgres.

+**NOTE: For all new installs we recommend using PostHog backed by ClickHouse instead, see the [charts-clickhouse](https://github.com/PostHog/charts-clickhouse) repository.**

 * [PostHog](https://github.com/PostHog/charts/blob/master/charts/posthog/README.md)